christopher-schroeder/gridssnake/README.md

 # gridssnake

-this is a [snakemake](https://snakemake.readthedocs.io/en/stable/) implementation of
+This is a [snakemake](https://snakemake.readthedocs.io/en/stable/) implementation of the [gridss](https://github.com/PapenfussLab/GRIDSS) pipeline.